 Now, as for specific forms of cardio, swimming is one of our top choices.
 First of all, it’s low impact, so you’re unlikely to get hurt, even if you’re new to exercise.
 Also, swimming can help your digestion.
 And since constipation is an especially troubling fibroid symptom, swimming is a great exercise option!

-Ready to dive into a new exercise program but sticking close to home?
+Finally, lifting light to moderate weights is another great way to boost your overall exercise routine, even with fibroids.
+But if you’re ready to dive into a new exercise program, but want to workout in the privacy of your own home?
 Never fear, we’ve got some home-workout safety tips to help you get going!

 Safely Working Out at Home